How To Use Airbnb

 Founded in 2008, Airbnb is now one of the most recognised trusted communities to book a place to stay.
 What makes it different is that it connects travellers to unique travel experiences and it isn’t just restricted to spare rooms in local’s houses.
 You can now stay in villas, castles and even find penthouses for rent within your budget.
 Plus you have the opportunity to stay away from the tourist areas with a local who can give you inside tips for their city or town.

 I use Airbnb solo travel nearly every time that I travel.
 I've booked rooms in Europe, during my three months in the Caribbean and South America, and also in West Africa.
 Something I have noticed more recently is that more traditional accommodations are now joining the platform.
 Before it used to be just local’s advertising their spare rooms but now you’ll find all kinds of accommodation from BnBs to hostels advertising on there.
-Find out how to use Airbnb below.
+Find out how to use Airbnb as a guest below.

-Why use Airbnb?
+Why Use Airbnb?

 Sometimes when you travel solo it can be a bit lonely especially if you choose to not stay in hostels.
 Booking a room in someone’s house gives you access to a local who knows the area and can give advice.
 Some will even arrange to pick you up from the airport for an extra cost or include breakfast and evening meals for a surcharge.

 When I was in the Caribbean, Airbnb was one of the cheapest options for some of the more expensive islands.
-For example the cheapest hotel in St Barths on booking.com was £256 (it is an exclusive island popular with celebrities), but cheap Airbnb had a room for £65.
+For example, the cheapest hotel in St Barths on booking.com was £256 (it is an exclusive island popular with celebrities), but cheap Airbnb had a room for £65.
 A huge saving!
-You can also use it in areas which aren’t that popular with Couchsurfing.
+You can also use it in areas that aren’t that popular with Couchsurfing.
 I travelled to French Guyane which isn’t a country that promotes tourism.
 Couchsurfing hosts hadn’t been active on their profile for two months so I wasn’t confident that they wouldn’t reply within the following week that I was travelling.
-In this case Airbnb was a good alternative and I knew that I could book somewhere with 24 hours.
+In this case, Airbnb was a good alternative and I knew that I could book somewhere with 24 hours.